MrJSwotinsky/AP_Computer_Science_Principles_2_Spring_2025/Unit_0_Safe_Computing/Lessons/2025_01_30_Thursday_Keyloggers.md

 <table>
   <tr>
     <td><b>Keylogging Attack Definition</b></td>
-    <td>A keylogging attack takes place when malicious software or hardware is used to secretly capture inputs made by a user which are sent to an unauthorized individual.</td>
+    <td>A keylogging attack takes place when malicious software or hardware is used to secretly capture inputs made by a user which are secretly sent to an unauthorized individual.</td>
   </tr>
   <tr>
     <td><b>Key Components of a Keylogger Attack</b></td>